WWE News: Roman Reigns Expected To Lose At ‘Fastlane’ With Undertaker Return

 The reason for Undertaker screwing over Roman Reigns is already set as well.
 At The Royal Rumble, Reigns eliminated Undertaker by hitting him when his back was turned.
 As Undertaker stared into the ring after his elimination, Roman said “this is my yard now.”
 It was clear that the WWE had big plans for the two wrestlers.

-PWInsider reported that The Undertaker would be at Monday Night Raw this week and that is likely to be the setup for the Roman Reigns match.
+PWInsider reported that The Undertaker will be at Monday Night Raw this week and that is likely to be the setup for the Roman Reigns match.
 If Undertaker costs Reigns the match at Fastlane, Roman will probably call out Undertaker.
 Otherwise, it might be Undertaker coming out to call out Roman Reigns.

 It seems strange to see this match coming.
 Originally, Undertaker returned to SmackDown Live last year before the Survivor Series and said that was his home and his career would no longer be defined by WrestleMania.
 He then disappeared again, only to return on Monday Night Raw and The Royal Rumble.